I have heard this so many times! I have a handmade business – do I have to sell at craft fairs?

 When you have a selection of products on display, you are able to see what your customers are interested in.
 You’ll also get feedback on pricing, display, presentation etc. You’re able to see what sells well (or poorly) and you can use that information to make stocking decisions for subsequent fairs, or your online store.

 Assuming you have priced your items well and your products are what people are interested In buying, a craft fair is a fantastic opportunity to make lots of sales in a short period of time (1-2 days).
-If you have a lot of inventory you want to clear, or you need some extra income, it’s worth the time to sell at a craft fair.
-There are certainly considerations in choosing which fairs to sell at, but, e.g. during the holidays, I will sell as much in one day at a fair as I will in the month in my online store.
-Additionally, if you have items you wish to clearance, shoppers in person are always looking for a bargain, or a low cost white elephant gift.
+If you have a lot of inventory you want to clear, or you need some extra income, it’s worth the time to sell at craft fairs.
+There are certainly considerations in choosing which shows to sell at, but, e.g. during the holidays, I will sell as much in one day at a fair as I will in the month in my online store.
+Additionally, if you have items you wish to clearance, shoppers in person are always looking for a bargain, or a low cost ‘white elephant’ gift.

 One of the best things ever for my small handmade business was meeting other crafters.
 We even started a Facebook group for our area as an online craft fair.
 These women were my crafting village.
 We bounced ideas off and supported each other and it was amazing to watch their success and know they were happy for mine.
 Some are still crafting, some have moved onto other careers, but we’re all still friends.